Tips for a stress-free pet move

 Before the move

-If you have a dog and are moving to a new neighbourhood, think about introducing them to the area before you move.
+If you have a dog and are moving to a new neighbourhood, think about introducing them to the surroundings before you move.
 If it’s close, walk them around the area, so that when you move it won’t be a huge difference.

 On moving day